What Is Aerial Photography

 Bird’s eye view aerial photography captures images from a high altitude, providing a unique and comprehensive view of the subject.
 This type of photography is commonly used in panoramic landscape photography, aerial surveys of large areas, and for creating visual representations of cities and urban spaces.

-See also Aerial Estate Agent Photography
+See also Helicopter Aerial Photography

 Panoramic Aerial Photography